noahramey/vinyl_stream/README.md

 # Vinyl Stream (Selling Everything Music)

-A React / Rails Web Application designed to be used as an online retail store for music and music-related goods/services.
-All AJAX calls are made through React javascript components, and a Google Maps API is used to show the users location on their account page.
+A Rails Web Application designed to be used as an online retail store for music and music-related goods/services.
+A Google Maps API is used to show the users location on their account page.
+AJAX calls are made via the account page.

 ### User Stories